v1rtu3-dv/v1rtu3-dv/README.md

 ## Featured Work

 ### 🎓 Campus Wrapped
-A personalized year-in-review experience for college students, visualizing their academic journey and campus life in an engaging, shareable format.
+A personalized year-in-review experience for TPS students, visualizing their academic journey and campus life in an engaging, shareable format.

 *More projects coming soon...*